This post may contain affiliate links. Please read our disclosure policy for more information.

 Miso Mashed Potatoes Recipe

-I just had to force myself….pry myself away….and just go with the flow.
-Well, it turned out that we were headed to Las Vegas with reservations at a restaurant that I’ve been dying to try, Japonais at the Mirage.
-One of the side dishes was a mashed potatoes – savory, nutty, creamy and buttery.
+This recipe is inspired by one of my favorite Las Vegas restaurants, Japonais at the Mirage.
+One of the side dishes is a mashed potatoes – savory, nutty, creamy and buttery.
 The funny thing was that you couldn’t really tell straight away what flavored the mashed potatoes and I had to ask the server for the secret ingredient, which he happily gave.

 Miso paste.